Nexmo/station/_use_cases/trancribe-amazon-api.md

 ### Downloading the completed transcript

-The `downloadFile()` function downloads the completed transcript file from the S3 bucket to the local `transcripts` folder:
+The `downloadFile` function downloads the completed transcript file from the S3 bucket to the local `transcripts` folder.
+We want to ensure that the file is available before we attempt to parse its contents, so we wrap the call to `S3.getObject` in a promise before calling the `displayResults` function:

 ```javascript
 function downloadFile(key) {